schaecsn/ARD-mediathek-cli/README.md

 ```

-## Pass a channel to have it played in ffplay (press q to quit ffplay):
+## Pass a channel to have it played in ffplay:

 ```
 $ mediathek arte &